-Hostage negotiators work to establish an ongoing dialog and rapport with the person or persons involved in the crisis.
-Team members gather information on the people involved, compile psychological profiles, interview witnesses, and analyze intelligence information.
-As you can imagine, hostage negotiators use these skills when deployed with the Tactical Negotiations Team.
-Often hostage negotiators deploy with the Tactical Negotiations Team when high-risk search warrants are served on dangerous felons.
+Our crisis negotiators work to establish ongoing dialog and rapport with the person or persons involved in the incident.
+Team members gather information on those involved, interview witnesses, compile psychological profiles, develop threat assessments, and analyze intelligence information.
+We also rely on mental health consultants who deploy with the team and consult with a certified Psychologist.

 All our team members receive specialized training from the FBI and Western States Hostage Negotiators Association.
 We also attend monthly training events to maintain proficiency in the best practices of this field.
 CNU members provide crisis negotiation training to other first responders.
 By sharing our expertise, other law enforcement officers gain perspective to manage crisis incidents more consistently and effectively while on patrol.